-Bonds, other than state guaranteed bonds, shall not constitute either a debt of the State or any political subdivision, or a pledge of the full faith and credit of the State.
+Bonds not guaranteed by the state shall not constitute either a debt of the State or any political subdivision, or a pledge of the full faith and credit of the State.
 In addition, non-state guaranteed bonds shall not obligate the State or the Authority to make any appropriation for their payment (29 Del.
 C. §5054(f), 29 Del.
 C. §5059).